APN20112008/MULTI-CLASS-CLASSIFICATION-using-BERT/README.md

   - If a string is in the list then return its index value and replace with ''
   - If whole list just consists of '' or if number of space separated strings are <4 (also considered as noise by me), then skip these lines
   - Append updated string to a list
-  - Repeat the whole process for all pages
+  - Repeat the whole process for all pages<br/>
 ![image](https://user-images.githubusercontent.com/80392139/151325950-aa186f56-881a-402b-9940-1f085c04929e.png)
 - I've considered each chapter as a separate label so that means that the model will predict 8 labels total.
   - Create a label list of length= number of pages for page model